Nevermoor: The Trials of Morrigan Crow

 Nevermoor: The Trials of Morrigan Crow is a novel by Jessica Townsend and published by Little, Brown and Company.
 It was released October 10, 2017 in Australia and October 31, 2017 in the United States.
 The plot follows the titular character Morrigan Crow, who is cursed to die because she was born on an unlucky day.
-The book is followed by two sequels so far.
+The book is followed by three sequels so far.
 Since the release of the first book in The Nevermoor series, the stories have also been released as audiobooks, in both CD and online audio formats.
-In English-speaking countries the audiobooks are narrated by Gemma Whelan.
+In English-speaking countries, the audiobooks are narrated by Gemma Whelan.
 Included in the back of the book is a deleted scene entitled Holt, Holt & Davie.
 The book is 461 pages long.

 Setting

-The book is set mostly in two locations; Jackalfax, Morrigan's hometown which she leaves in the beginning of the novel, and Nevermoor, the titular city filled with fantastical creatures.
+The book is set mostly in two locations: Jackalfax, Morrigan's hometown which she leaves in the beginning of the novel, and Nevermoor, the titular city filled with fantastical creatures.
 A resident of Nevermoor is a Nevermoorian.
 Nevermoor is divided into 27 boroughs, most of which are divided into quadrants.
 According to the book, Nevermoorian children learn the names of the boroughs and quadrants like the ABCs in nursery school.
 Residents in Nevermoor are either human, also known as unnimals, or wunimals, who are a mix of human and another animal, either a wunimal major or minor.